Shuffle/Shuffle-docs/docs/troubleshooting.md

 {"acknowledged":true}
 ```

-# How to abort all running executions of a specific worflow
+## Abort all running executions of a specific worflow
 Follow Python scripts allows to massively stop all running executions of a worflow
 ```python
 import sys